tab1-web/faq/docs/signature/cosmetics/cloaks.md

 - All shown suits work with cloaks at the moment.
 - Cloaks might change hairstyle.

+You can Freight Cloaks to another character in your in-game account.

 !!! warning "Holy Spirit Cloak"
     - Holy Spirit is Green on Robe type armors.
     - Wearing a Costume makes it blue on Robe type.